Polyakov's formulation of $2d$ bosonic string theory: Introduction

 Noncritical string theories are not formulated within the critical dimension $D=26$, yet they are Weyl invariant.
 The idea, emerging once again from the paper \cite{Pol}, is that for $D\not=26$ the integral \eqref{Zlqg} possesses one further degree of freedom to be integrated over corresponding to the Weyl factor $e^\omega$ in \eqref{decompg}.
 For $D\leq 1$, hence ${\bf c_{\rm M}} \leq 1 $, Polyakov argued that integrating this factor requires using Liouville quantum field theory.
 In other words, applying once again the change of variables \eqref{decompg} to \eqref{Zlqg} yields

 where $\Pi_{\gamma,\mu} (g_\tau,1)$ is the partition function of LQFT in the background metric $g_\tau$.
-As explained above, the partition function $\Pi_{\gamma,\mu} (g_\tau,1)$ depends on two parameters $\gamma$ and $\mu$ (some of which are related in some specific way to ${\bf c_{\rm M}}$).
+As explained above, the partition function $\Pi_{\gamma,\mu} (g_\tau,1)$ depends on two parameters $\gamma$ and $\mu$ (Weyl invariance forces $\gamma$ to be an explicit function of ${\bf c_{\rm M}}$).
 Later, Polyakov's argument was generalized by David and Distler-Kawai \cite{cf:Da,DistKa} to CFT type matter field theories with central charge ${\bf c_{\rm M}} \leq 1$ (thus including the case $D=1$).
-In that CFT context, the integral \eqref{intro-part} is often called partition function of Liouville quantum gravity.
+In that CFT context, the integral \eqref{intro-part} is often called partition function of LQG, so that we will write $Z_{{\rm LQG}}$ for the partition function $Z$.
 This approach has an important consequence related to string theory as it paves the way to a rigorous construction of {\it noncritical bosonic string theory }\footnote{Noncritical bosonic string theory is sometimes referred to as {\it critical $D=2$ string theory}, by opposition to the critical $D=26$ string theory.
 The two dimensions correspond to one dimension for the embedding into $\R$ and one dimension for the Weyl factor: in other words the Weyl factor $\omega$ in \eqref{decompg} plays the role of a hidden dimension, see the explanations in \cite{polchinski} page 121.} provided one can make sense of \eqref{intro-part}.
 This is the main purpose of this paper.
 The importance of this theory is discussed in great details in \cite[section 5.1]{polchinski} or \cite{Kleb} for instance.